India - Dharamsala

 Education is highly valued in Tanzania, where you’ll find children with a true love of learning.
 But sadly, many children are only able to attend school until age 14.
-In schools where teaching staff is highly under-resourced and often unavailable, inspire children to foster a lifetime love of learning when you improve education for children.
-By introducing engaging new techniques, games, and enthusiasm, you’ll transform an educational system based on rote memorization into a vibrant setting where children can learn and develop on their road to maximizing their human potential.
+Work with The CCS Education & Literacy Project and you'll support schools where the teaching staff is highly under-resourced and often unavailable.
+Help inspire children to foster a lifetime love of learning by introducing engaging new techniques, games, and enthusiasm.
+Be a part of the transformation; turning an educational system based on rote memorization into a vibrant setting where children can learn and develop on their road to maximizing their human potential.

 In Kilimanjaro, many children have been orphaned due to HIV/AIDS.
-Many have been abused or abandoned, and their families struggle to provide for their most basic needs.
+These children are often abused or abandoned as their families struggle to provide for their most basic needs.
 The youngest generations are forced to grow up too quickly.
-Recapture and share the joy of childhood when you assist with the growth and development of children.
+Recapture and share the joy of childhood when you work with The CCS Child Development Project.
 As a role model, you’ll challenge a child’s imagination and open it to new possibilities.
 Your love and attention may be the only opportunity for one-on-one interaction in a child’s day, sparking newfound interest for both learning and play, and contributing to often-needed self-esteem.

 In the Kilimanjaro region, where families sometimes struggle to provide 3 meals a day, children with disabilities often don’t receive the tools and resources needed to realize their full potential.
 Individual attention is much needed as children with a range of physical, cognitive, and learning disabilities are placed side-by-side in the same classrooms or care centers.
-Your work to improve the quality of care for people with disabilities provides a safe and nurturing space where a community of educators and nurturers work together to support children and their families, while also breaking down harmful community stereotypes.
+The CCS Support for People with Disabilities Project works to provide a safe and nurturing space where a community of educators and nurturers join together to support children and their families, while also breaking down harmful community stereotypes.

 The impacts of HIV/AIDS in Tanzania are felt across the Kilimanjaro community.
 Children may be orphaned or even become the primary caregiver in their home.
 Individuals and families struggle to find support and information to cope with the day-to-day challenges of this serious disease.
-When you support those affected by HIV/AIDS, you’ll work with the community to promote education, awareness, and fight stigmas.
-Join hands in solidarity with women, children, and families in Tanzania to promote awareness and care for those impacted by HIV/AIDS.
+When you support The CCS HIV/AIDS Project, you’ll work with the community to promote education, awareness, and fight stigmas.
+Join hands in solidarity with women, children, and families in Tanzania to encourage understanding and care for those impacted by HIV/AIDS.

 "One-to-one tutoring works extremely well for our disadvantaged kids.
 All of the volunteers give a lot of attention and love to the kids.
 Lot's of our students come from large, rigid families that may not pay enough attention to them.
 When they come to school and CCS volunteers are here, they get individual attention."